 June 19, 2025, 10:43 am | Read time: 3 minutes

-The Switch 2 has been available since early June, and savvy users are discovering more practical features of the new console.
+The Switch 2 has been on the market since early June, and savvy users are discovering more and more practical features of the new console.
 One of these can significantly enhance the gaming experience in certain situations.

-While the Switch 2 again features an LCD panel that can’t match the contrast of the Switch OLED, it is the first Nintendo console to support HDR–both on the built-in display and for TV output.
-However, the latter can sometimes oddly worsen the gaming experience.
-A specific setting on the Switch 2 resolves the issue.
+While the Switch 2 again comes with an LCD panel that can’t match the contrast of the Switch OLED, it is the first Nintendo console to support HDR–both on the built-in display and for TV output.
+However, the latter can oddly worsen the gaming experience in some cases.
+A specific setting on the Switch 2 solves the problem.

 Limit HDR Output to Compatible Software

-On Reddit, a user shared that the image can be significantly improved through an HDR setting on the Switch 2.
-By default, the console attempts to create an HDR effect even for games originally developed with Standard Dynamic Range (SDR).
+On Reddit, a user shared that the picture can be significantly improved through an HDR setting on the Switch 2.
+By default, the console tries to create an HDR effect even for games developed with Standard Dynamic Range (SDR).
 While this works reasonably well on the integrated LCD display, the image often appears washed out in docked mode on the TV.
-In a comment under the Reddit post, a user wrote: “I was really disappointed with how faded and unsaturated everything looked–but after activating this setting, the problem was completely solved.”
+In a comment under the Reddit post, a user wrote: “I was really disappointed with how faded and unsaturated everything looked–but after I enabled this setting, the problem was completely fixed.”

 This setting prevents the Switch 2 from creating an HDR effect for incompatible games.
 It can be found in the system settings under “Display.”
 For HDR output, users should select the option “only compatible software.”
 This prevents the TV’s HDR setting and the “fake” HDR effect of the Switch 2 from interfering with each other, without disabling HDR on the console’s display itself.